sidharth178/Dog-breed-classification/README.md

 # Dog-breed-classification

-This is a capstone project of data scientist nanodegree program offered by Udacity.The link of my blog post for this project is here. https://medium.com/@sidharth.ku178/dog-breed-classification-with-cnn-16faeabd6255
+This is a capstone project of data scientist nanodegree program offered by Udacity.

+### Blog Post Link

+The link of my blog post for this project is here. https://medium.com/@sidharth.ku178/dog-breed-classification-with-cnn-16faeabd6255

 ### Libraries used